oleiade/etcaetera/README.rst

 Env adapter
 ~~~~~~~~~~~

-Env adapter will load settings from your system environement.
+The Env adapter loads settings from your system environement.
-It should be provided with a list of keys to fetch.
-If you don't provide
+It should come with a list of keys to fetch.
+If you don't provide the keys yourself,
-it yourself, the *Config* object it's registered to will automatically
-provide it's own.
+the parent *Config* object will automatically provide it's own.

 .. code-block:: python